A traditionally anglo sport has exploded among francophone athletes

 There’s been a Quiet Revolution in Quebec team sports in recent decades – francophones have started playing football in large numbers.

-“Canada is hockey”, it is often said, but English Canada has long supported other team sports, too.
+“Canada is hockey”, people often say, but English Canada has long supported other team sports, too.
 Every high school across the rest of Canada has traditionally fielded a football team.
 Not so in Quebec.

 Since the 1980s, however, high school, CEGEP and university football has boomed in French Quebec, producing a wave of francophone pro players for the CFL and, to some degree, the NFL.